Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: Related Work and Motivation

 Based on our previous discussion, we identified a subset of research that explored correlations between app attributes and app popularity.
 However, these findings were often inconsistent, with both positive and negative correlations reported.
-Moreover, only a limited number of studies attempted to develop predictive models based on app attributes, and those efforts were undermined by methodological flaws that compromised their reliability. \emph{Motivated by these gaps, we conduct a new, rigorous study to examine whether app popularity can be predicted solely from internal software metrics.
+Moreover, only a limited number of studies attempted to develop predictive models based on app attributes, and those efforts were undermined by methodological flaws that compromised their reliability. \emph{Motivated by these gaps, we conduct a new, rigorous study to assess how accurately app popularity can be predicted using only internal software metrics.
 Importantly, we focus exclusively on the first release of each app, ensuring that our model does not rely on historical data, making it particularly valuable for developers seeking to build a strong reputation from the outset.}